OCLC RLP discussion: Future-proofing library teams through adaptation

 Description

 Research libraries continue to change rapidly, with greater connection to the broader network, engagement with non-library campus stakeholders, and new responsibilities to support an array of “inside out” collections.”
-This creates new challenges, opportunities, and responsibilities for library leaders at all levels of the organizations, to support adaptation.
+This creates new challenges, opportunities, and responsibilities for library leaders at all levels to support adaptation.
 Join the RLP to discuss these challenges.

 In this session, we will first hear a short presentation by Helen Williams, who will share about efforts to support development and “future-proofing” of the London School of Economics (LSE) metadata team.
 Helen will elaborate on how the LSE metadata team has adapted to an environment with future traditional metadata tasks, through the development of collaborative partnerships and support for a shared vision and strategy in alignment with broader institutional goals.